AstraLuma/gpotato/README.md

 # gpotato - a PEP 3156 event loop based on GLib

-Gbulb is a python library that implements a [PEP 3156][PEP3156] interface for the [GLib main event loop][glibloop].
+Gpotato is a python library that implements a [PEP 3156][PEP3156] interface for the [GLib main event loop][glibloop].
 It is designed to be used together with the [tulip reference implementation][tulip].